 To apply for eligibility for OMS training, applicants must have completed the following pre-requisites prior to commencement of accredited training:

-- Dental degree with full registration to practice dentistry in either Australia or New Zealand.
+- Dental degree with full and unconditional registration to practice dentistry in either Australia or New Zealand

-- Medical degree with full registration to practice medicine in either Australia or New Zealand
+- Medical degree with full and unconditional registration to practice medicine in either Australia or New Zealand

-- Full year of surgery in general (SIG) with minimum of nine (9) months in related surgical disciplines (e.g., otolaryngology head and neck surgery, orthopaedic surgery, neurosurgery, ophthalmology, general surgery, plastic and reconstructive surgery, ophthalmology).
+- Full year of surgery in general (SIG) rotations with a minimum of nine (9) months in related surgical disciplines (e.g., neurosurgery, orthopaedic surgery, otolaryngology, head and neck surgery, plastic and reconstructive surgery, ophthalmology).
 If undertaking a first-year general surgical resident position in OMS, three months to a maximum of six months duration will be considered

 Directors of Training notify applicants if offered a training position.

 Please refer to the OMS Trainee Selection Policy and the OMS Training Program Selection Guide for Applicants for further information.

 The College identified broad competencies based on the CanMEDS framework that trainees require to fulfill the goals of the Oral and Maxillofacial Surgery (OMS) training program.
 These are the roles of medical and dental expert, communicator, collaborator, leader, health advocate, scholar, professional, clinical decision maker, and technical expert.

 To acquire these broad competencies, trainees are provided with the opportunity to understand both the scientific basis of OMS, through the teaching of the modular curriculum, and the opportunity to apply this understanding in the clinical environment.

 The curriculum is designed to bring all the competencies and elements of training together.
 The central part of the curriculum are the modules which are both self-contained and, when combined, define the domains of learning.
 The 16 modules to be completed during training are the following:

 Please refer to the Accredited Training in OMS Curriculum for further information.